 The National Survey of Children’s Health (NSCH) provides rich data on multiple, intersecting aspects of children’s lives—including physical and mental health, access to quality health care, and the child’s family, neighborhood, school, and social context.
 The National Survey of Children's Health is funded and directed by the Health Resources and Services Administration (HRSA) Maternal and Child Health Bureau (MCHB).
-A revised version of the survey was conducted as a mail and web-based survey by the Census Bureau in 2016, 2017 and is in progress for 2018.
+A revised version of the survey was conducted as a mail and web-based survey by the Census Bureau in 2016, 2017, and 2018.
 Among other changes, the 2016 National Survey of Children’s Health started integrating two surveys: the previous NSCH and the National Survey of Children with Special Health Care Needs (NS-CSHCN).
-See the MCHB website for more information on the 2016 and 2017 National Survey of Children's Health administration, methodology, survey content, and data availability.
+See the MCHB website for more information on the 2016, 2017 and 2018 National Survey of Children's Health administration, methodology, survey content, and data availability.

 The previous version of the NSCH was conducted three times between 2003 and 2012.
 In 2003, 2007, and 2011/12, the NSCH was conducted using telephone methodology, and was conducted by the National Center for Health Statistics at the Centers for Disease Control under the direction and sponsorship of the federal Maternal and Child Health Bureau (MCHB).